mattbrand/campconquer/README.md

       - basically add "count" to /paths as /game/xxx[game][paths]

 - [x] "embodied" flag
-- [ ] only players with non-null paths etc should play

 - [ ] check steps in the background at least 1x/day, not just when players connect
   - http://sprint.ly/product/41137/item/333